Wide Gape hooks

 The Wide Gape came about as a blend of several different hooks that we were already using.

-What the Kinryu did have though was a really wide gape, an Iseama shaped bend – which at the time was also found on other popular Japanese carp hooks such as the Owner spade ends – plus a really sharp, in-turned beak point.
+What the Kinryu did have though was a really wide gape, an Iseama shaped bend – which at the time was also found on other popular Japanese carp hooks such as the Owner spade ends – plus an ultra sharp beaked point.

 The original drawings were hand done on paper by Damien and Danny, before getting them drawn more professionally and then sent on to a hook manufacturer to produce some samples.

-As it turned out, the samples that they received were pretty much exactly what they’d had in mind, and very little needed to be changed, and soon after the Wide Gape pattern was launched, and the original has remained unchanged ever since – the range though has benefitted from the addition of a barbless model, plus heavier duty patterns in the same shape, and sharpened Kamakura versions.
-There is even a version of the Wide Gape hook in the Basix range, which is very similar to the original apart the eye.
+As it turned out, the samples that they received were pretty much exactly what they’d had in mind, and very little needed to be changed, and soon after the Wide Gape pattern was launched, and the original has remained unchanged ever since – the range though has benefitted from the addition of a barbless model, plus heavier duty patterns in the same shape, and sharpened Kamakura versions, which look just like a hand sharpened hook.
+There is even a version of the Wide Gape hook in the Basix range, which is very similar to the original apart the eye, and also comes in barbed and barbless versions.

-Despite it now having been around for many years, it is still the first choice for a lot of anglers in many of the fishing situations that they find themselves in, and that is very much the case for carp-catching machine Darrell Peck, who over the years has used the pattern in its various forms to land some huge carp both at home and overseas.
+Despite it now having been around for many years, it is still the first choice for a lot of anglers for all sorts of bait presentations, and that is very much the case for carp-catching machine Darrell Peck, who over the years has used the pattern in its various forms to land some huge carp both at home and overseas.

 He first used the original Wide Gape soon after they came out, whilst he was fishing on the famous Yateley Car Park lake, and the very first night he used them, he managed to catch – there were only a handful of fish in this lake – and has been a big fan ever since.